urstrulyrohit/LLM_Course/README.md

 # LLM_Work

-# This repo contains the work done by Rohit Chowdary following the LLM Zoomcamp program
+# This repo contains the work following the LLM Zoomcamp program